-- July - There were five temperature swings in July but water temperature at CCR was held between 52.5°F and 53°F, with only one day exceeding 53.0°F (it was 53.1°F).
+- July - There were five temperature swings in July, but water temperature at CCR was held between 52.5°F and 53°F, with only one day exceeding 53.0°F (53.1°F).
 Reclamation is learning how this relates to the 55.0°F 7-day average of the daily maximum temperatures (7DADM) in the river.
 For July, the river at CCR stayed well below the 55.0°F 7DADM. - August - Water temperature decreased compared to July, but was still above average with temperature swings experienced on a weekly basis.
-There was one day that exceeded the 53.0°F DAT (again by only 0.1°F) and two days that exceeded the 55.0°F 7DADM. - September - Water temperature finally came down this past week.
+There was 1 day that exceeded the 53.0°F DAT (again by only 0.1°F) and 2 days that exceeded a 55.0°F maximum temperature (but not the 7DADM). - September - Air temperature finally dropped the week of September 18.
 Shasta operations have not had to access the side gates yet and there is still a large quantity of cold water storage available in the reservoir. - In summary, this was an optimal summer for being able to manage temperatures due to the unusual hydrology this year.
 Temperature management has been successful at meeting the intended targets and the operators in Reclamation's Central Valley Office have done a great job managing temperature on a daily basis.